larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 * `"autoMaxTime" :  <seconds>,`
 Maximum amount of time a level can run for in auto mode before it advances to the next
 Default: 900
-* `"autoSpecHostIgnored" :  <true/false>,`
-Whether or not the host should be ignored if in !autospec.
-If ignored, the host will not count towards the players needed to advance to the next level.
-Default: True
 * `"autoSpecReturnToLobby" :  <true/false>,`
 Whether or not to return to the lobby if eveyone leaves while auto-spectate is running.
+Default: False
+* `"autoSpecAllowPlayers" :  <true/false>,`
+Whether or not players/clients can use the !autospec command
+Default: True
+* `"playersCanAddMap" :  <true/false>,`
+Whether or not players can add maps using !play
+Default: False
+* `"addOneMapOnly" :  <true/false>,`
+Limit players to adding only one map with !play
+Default: True
+* `"playIsVote" :  <true/false>,`
+For non-hosts, !play will use !vote play instead of adding maps directly.
+The host still adds maps directly.
 Default: False
 * `"rip" :  <option>,`
 Possible !rip phrases